jnozzi/cocoadev.com/markdown/NObjective.md

-The General/NObjective bridge provides the necessary tools to develop and run .NET applications (written in C#, VB.NET, etc.) that interact with Objective-C frameworks and libraries under Mac OS X.
+The NObjective bridge provides the necessary tools to develop and run .NET applications (written in C#, VB.NET, etc.) that interact with Objective-C frameworks and libraries under Mac OS X.

 * High-performance solution with smallest cpu/memory overheads compared to similar bridges